Updated 07/02/2025

-So, what does this mean when building your grid modernization team that will help with this mission-critical goal?
-How should you better prepare your company and teams as we grow over the next couple of decades?
+So, what does this mean when building your grid modernization team?
+How should you better prepare your company and teams to grow over the next couple of decades?

 Grid modernization is a complex process requiring a team with diverse skill sets to succeed.
 We know building these teams can be challenging, but it is crucial to get it right to ensure the successful implementation of modernization initiatives.
 So let’s dive into some insights that can help you hire the right people for your team.